H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ChromaDB is tightly integrated with GBIM, the GeoDB layer, and the broader RAG pipeline.

 - **GBIM linkage.**
-  GBIM entities—including places, infrastructures, institutions, persons, and policies—reference Chroma collections through stable identifiers and metadata fields.
-For spatial entities, `geodb*` collections store feature‑level embeddings and metadata keyed to PostGIS tables; for non‑spatial entities, general collections such as `mountainshares_knowledge` or `ms_jarvis_memory` store associated documents and summaries.
+  GBIM entities—including places, infrastructures, institutions, and policies—are designed to reference Chroma collections through stable identifiers and metadata fields.
+For spatial entities, the `*_attrs` collections store feature‑level embeddings and metadata keyed to PostGIS tables via fields such as `sourcetable`, `geodb_id`, and `bbox`; for non‑spatial entities, Ms. Jarvis–specific general collections are intended to store associated documents and summaries once populated.
 This linkage allows GBIM entities to be mapped into `H_App` and retrieved by semantic or spatial criteria.

 - **GeoDB integration.**
-  The GeoDB ETL pipeline reads per‑feature attributes from PostGIS, constructs embeddings, and upserts them into `geodb*` collections before creating aliases in `gedb*`.
-Keys and metadata—including source table, primary key, geometry tags, and classification fields—allow retrieval results to be rejoined to GBIM entities and geometries.
-This process ensures that ChromaDB remains synchronized with the spatial database for the prioritized layers.
+  The GeoDB ETL pipeline reads per‑feature attributes from PostGIS, constructs embeddings and documents (for example, “County feature N: feat_N with bbox POLYGON((…))”), and upserts them into Chroma collections such as `statewide_counties` and other `*_attrs` layers.
+Keys and metadata—including source table, feature identifier, and geometry tags—allow retrieval results to be rejoined to GBIM entities and geometries and to be displayed or analyzed in geospatial tools.

 - **RAG context building.**
   When Ms. Jarvis answers a question, the RAG pipeline uses ChromaDB to retrieve relevant documents and feature‑level embeddings.
 Retrieved texts, metadata, and spatial identifiers are combined into context windows for the language models, with filtering by collection, geography, topic, and source.
-This behavior implements the context subspace selection and `H_eff` restriction described in the Hilbert‑space chapter.
+This implements the context subspace selection and `H_eff` restriction described in the Hilbert‑space chapter.

 - **Governance‑specific retrieval.**
-  For MountainShares‑related queries, retrieval is scoped to `mountainshares_knowledge` and closely related collections, optionally intersected with relevant GeoDB layers.
-This keeps responses grounded in published rules, local economic context, and spatial justice considerations, rather than generic web material or unrelated training data.
+  Governance‑specific retrieval (for example, MountainShares rules) is conceptually scoped to dedicated governance collections; in this particular Chroma deployment, such collections exist only as empty or planned corpora, so their practical role depends on future ingestion and backfill.

-The end‑to‑end pipeline thus behaves as a structured walk through curated, domain‑specific memory organized around GBIM, the GeoDB spatial body, and Quantarithmia’s research concepts.
+The end‑to‑end pipeline thus behaves as a structured walk through curated, domain‑specific memory organized around GBIM, the GeoDB spatial body, and Quantarithmia’s research concepts, with the caveat that non‑GIS semantic memory is still emerging.

 ---